BIS FMCS Certification for Foreign Manufacturers - Standphill India

 • Scheme-I of Schedule II

 Under this scheme, BIS ensures that imported products sold in India comply with Indian quality, safety, and performance standards.
+Foreign manufacturers must undergo:

-• factory inspection by BIS officials
+• Factory inspection by BIS officials

-• product testing in BIS approved laboratories
+• Product testing in BIS approved laboratories

-• compliance verification with Indian standards
+• Compliance verification with Indian standards

 After successful evaluation, BIS grants a Licence for Foreign Manufacturer, allowing the manufacturer to use the ISI Mark on certified products.